International Emergency Economic Powers Act: 9/11 response

+Trump Administrations

 President Donald Trump used the IEEPA extensively, sanctioning more than 3,700 entities and invoking 11 national emergency declarations (out of the 13 that he declared overall) relying primarily or exclusively on IEEPA authority during his 2017–21 term; Trump also used or threatened use of its powers in unconventional and unprecedented manners (including executive actions utilizing powers under the act that prompted legal challenges).

-On May 30, 2019, the White House announced that Trump would use IEEPA powers to introduce tariffs on Mexican exports in response to the national security threat of illegal immigration from Mexico into the United States.
-As part of an ongoing trade war with China, on August 24, 2019, Trump tweeted that he “hereby ordered” U.S. companies to start looking at alternatives to China on the basis of claimed powers under IEEPA.
+On May 30, 2019, the White House announced that Trump would use IEEPA powers to introduce tariffs on imports from Mexico in response to the national security threat of illegal immigration from Mexico into the United States.
+As part of an ongoing trade war with China, on August 24, 2019, Trump tweeted that he "hereby ordered" U.S. companies to start looking at alternatives to China on the basis of claimed powers under IEEPA.
 Trump, however, did not formally declare an emergency as required by IEEPA.

 In September 2020, the Trump administration sanctioned and imposed visa restrictions on two International Criminal Court (ICC) officials, prosecutor Fatou Bensouda and Jurisdiction Complementarity and Cooperation Division Director Phakiso Mochochoko, over the court's investigation into allegations of war crimes committed by the U.S. and Israel in Afghanistan and the Palestinian territories, respectively.
 Critics considered the order an effort to intimidate ICC civil servants from proceeding with its investigation and accused the administration of targeting the two prosecutors, both of African origin, based on their race.
 The U.S. District Court for the Southern District of New York granted a preliminary injunction blocking the sanctions in January 2021, through a challenge to the order brought by four dual-national American law professors and the Open Society Justice Initiative.
 (The Biden administration lifted the ICC sanctions in April 2021.)